pmackle/EE-Emerge-2020-FourFace/docs/Team.md

 <div markdown="1">
 <p align="center">
   EE-Emerge is part of the Department of Electrical and Computer Engineering at the University of California, Davis.
-Within a year, sophomores and juniors conceive, design, and build an interactive electronic system and present it at the UCD Picnic Day and the Bay Area Maker Faire.
+Within a year, sophomores and juniors conceive, design, and build an interactive electronic system.
 Texas Instruments sponsors EE-Emerge.
 </p>
 </div>